-- We encourage open access to research data; - We encourage diversity through acts of inclusion, especially focusing on race, ethnicity and gender; - We seek to understand the significance of diversity in its broadest sense, considering all combinations of ethnicity, race, gender, disability, socioeconomic status, and regionality; - We understand inclusion as an initiative that reaches beyond simply hiring people from under-represented groups.
+- We seek to understand the significance of diversity in its broadest sense, considering all combinations of ethnicity, race, gender, disability, socioeconomic status, and regionality; - We understand inclusion as an initiative that reaches beyond simply hiring people from under-represented groups.
 In our opinion, inclusion is about cultivating and learning how to be welcoming and available, how to listen and engage in dialogue.
 The effectiveness of inclusion depends on involving team members; - We prize information that is clear, and thus we make all stages of our scientific promotion process public, including the system for selecting projects, the funding amounts and their allocations.